jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### MK 1 Tax credits for superannuation contributions
 Tax credits for members paid to fund providers
-(1) A fund provider of a person's KiwiSaver scheme or a complying superannuation fund has a tax credit equal to an amount calculated under section MK 4 for a member credit contribution to the scheme or fund.
-Section MK 2 imposes some eligibility requirements for the year described in subsection (3) in relation to the person.
+(1) A fund provider of a person's KiwiSaver scheme or a complying superannuation fund has a tax credit for a tax credit year equal to an amount calculated under section MK 4 for a member credit contribution to the scheme or fund.
+Section MK 2 imposes some eligibility requirements for the tax credit year in relation to the person.
 Tax credits for employers
 (2)
 Calculations: fund providers
-(3) A tax credit referred to in subsection (1) is calculated for a year that begins on 1 July and ends on 30 June.
+(3)
 Calculations: employers
 (4)
+Meaning of tax credit year
+(5) In this subpart, tax credit year is a year that begins on 1 July and ends on 30 June for which a tax credit referred to in subsection (1) is calculated.

 ### MK 2 Eligibility requirements
 Requirements for person
-(1) For the purposes of section MK 1(1), the requirements for the person for the year described in section MK 1(3) are the following:
+(1) For the purposes of section MK 1(1), the requirements for the person for the tax credit year are the following:
-  (a) they must be 18 years or older; and
+  (a) they must be 16 years or older; and
   (b) they must have a creditable membership of a complying superannuation fund or a KiwiSaver scheme; and (c) they must not be entitled under schedule 1, clause 4 of the KiwiSaver Act 2006 or an equivalent provision to withdraw an amount from the scheme or fund; and
   (cb) they must not have made a withdrawal under clause 12B of the KiwiSaver scheme rules (which relates to life-shortening congenital condition withdrawals); and
-  (d) they must reside mainly in New Zealand, or otherwise they must—
+  (cc) their taxable income, as determined under section MK 2B, must be $180,000 or less; and (d) they must reside mainly in New Zealand, or otherwise they must—
     (i) be an employee of the State services under the Public Service Act 2020 serving outside New Zealand; or (ii) work overseas as a volunteer or for token payment for a charity (within the meaning of section 4(1) of the Student Loan Scheme Act 2011) and the work meets 1 or more of the requirements in schedule 1, clause 2(1) of that Act.
 Evidence
 (2) For the purposes of subsection (1)﻿(d)﻿(i) and (ii), the person must give the fund provider written evidence that they meet the requirements, and of the period in which they meet the requirements.

+### MK 2B Taxable income
+Taxable income
+(1) For the purposes of section MK 2(1)﻿(cc), a person’s taxable income for the tax credit year is their taxable income for the corresponding tax year.
+Meaning of corresponding tax year
+(2) In this section, corresponding tax year means—
+  (a) the tax year (the current year) that ends during the tax credit year if the person—
+    (i) has filed their return of income for that tax year on or before the end of the tax credit year; or (ii) is not required to file a return of income for that tax year under section 33 of the Tax Administration Act 1994; or (b) in any other case, the tax year preceding the current year.

 ### MK 3 Payment of tax credits
 When this section applies
-(1) This section applies when a member credit contribution is made to a KiwiSaver scheme or a complying superannuation fund.
+(1) This section applies—
+  (a) when a member credit contribution is made to a KiwiSaver scheme or a complying superannuation fund by a person; and (b) the fund provider of the scheme or fund files a claim form under section 68C(3) or (4) of the Tax Administration Act 1994 for the person.
 Payment
-(2) The Commissioner must pay a tax credit to the trustees of the scheme or fund (the fund provider) to which the person has contributed.
+(2) Within 30 working days of the Commissioner being satisfied that the person meets the requirement in section MK 2(1)﻿(cc), the Commissioner must pay a tax credit to the fund provider of the scheme or fund to which the person has contributed.
 The amount of the tax credit is calculated under section MK 4.
 Subsection (5) overrides this subsection.
 Full amount paid
 (3) The Commissioner must pay the full amount of the tax credit by direct credit to the fund provider without subtracting any amount that the person or fund provider may be obliged to pay to the Commissioner.
 Subsection (5) overrides this subsection.
 Payment
-(4) The Commissioner must pay the amount of the tax credit to the fund provider within 30 working days of the provider filing a claim form under section 68C(3) or (4) of the Tax Administration Act 1994.
+(4)
 Exception: payment to person or another provider
 (5) Despite subsections (2) and (3), the Commissioner may pay the amount of the tax credit as follows:
   (a) to the person, if it would be impossible or impractical to pay it to the person's fund provider because either the person has no fund provider, or because the person has died or has suffered a serious illness as defined in schedule 1, clause 12(3) of the KiwiSaver Act 2006; or